ServiceNowNextExperience/ServiceNowNextExperience.github.io/labs/LAB2050-K24-Intro-to-Workspaces/ex1/1-activity-1.md

 ![LAB2050_EX1A1_image_15.png](../images/LAB2050_EX1A1/LAB2050_EX1A1_image_15.png)

 Let’s quickly explain what you are looking at:
     -	Audiences: These are representations of groups of users in your organizations.
 These let you define who has access to these pages, If you leave it blank anyone with access to the page will have access to the variant.
-Learn more about audiences here.
     -	Conditions: These can be used to determine when a page variant is shown.
 Conditions are based on adding a query string that sets the criteria that must be met for the page variant to display.
-Learn more about conditions here.
 10. Rename the variant to “K24 Lab Landing Page” and click **Create**.
 ![LAB2050_EX1A1_image_16.png](../images/LAB2050_EX1A1/LAB2050_EX1A1_image_16.png)
 ![LAB2050_EX1A1_image_17.png](../images/LAB2050_EX1A1/LAB2050_EX1A1_image_17.png)

-11. You will automatically be redirected to the new variant.
+1. You will automatically be redirected to the new variant.
 12. In the top left area, click on **Settings**.
 ![LAB2050_EX1A1_image_18.png](../images/LAB2050_EX1A1/LAB2050_EX1A1_image_18.png)

-13. On the left side you'll see the Page Variants.
+1. On the left side you'll see the Page Variants.
 Right now, all of the variants are listed at order 0 since we just duplicated them.
 ![LAB2050_EX1A1_image_19.png](../images/LAB2050_EX1A1/LAB2050_EX1A1_image_19.png)

-14. Click on the **K24 Lab Landing Page** variant.
+1. Click on the **K24 Lab Landing Page** variant.
-15. Set your K24 Lab Variant to order **10**.
+2. Set your K24 Lab Variant to order **10**.
     ![LAB2050_EX1A1_image_20.png](../images/LAB2050_EX1A1/LAB2050_EX1A1_image_20.png)

-16. Click **Save**.
+3. Click **Save**.
 ![LAB2050_EX1A1_image_21.png](../images/LAB2050_EX1A1/LAB2050_EX1A1_image_21.png)

-17. Set the “Landing page default” variant to order **100**.
+1. Set the “Landing page default” variant to order **100**.
 ![LAB2050_EX1A1_image_22.png](../images/LAB2050_EX1A1/LAB2050_EX1A1_image_22.png)
 ![LAB2050_EX1A1_image_23.png](../images/LAB2050_EX1A1/LAB2050_EX1A1_image_23.png)

-18. Click **Save**.
+1. Click **Save**.
 ![LAB2050_EX1A1_image_24.png](../images/LAB2050_EX1A1/LAB2050_EX1A1_image_24.png)

 :::note